Skip to content

 - memory: 2048

-Every virtfile will typically have at least a source and image defined, a "customize" section and a "machine" section.
+Every virtfile will typically have at least an identifier ('default' above), source and image defined, a "customize" section and a "machine" section.

 Source